 Tempers flare a bit when you talk about random samples in certain audiences.
 This article is going to focus on the essence of using sample () to select values from a list.
 We are also going to briefly discuss more advanced options for sampling and random number generation.
+This R function has an equal probability of selecting any numeric vector with any length size, from large integers to nonzero weights, allowing you to create variance, a histogram, find the sample standard deviation, and test the null hypothesis of this simple random sample in your R code.
+Each R object integer is unique, thanks to simple random sampling, and will not have any sort of standard confidence interval, mean, or standard deviation like an rnorm dataset would.

 R Sample() – Random Selections From A List